pifroggi/vs_align/README.md

 | Ryzen 5900X | 2         | 20    | 480x360    | ~4 fps
 | RTX 4090    | 3         | 20    | 480x360    | ~19 fps

-Depending on the GPU, Precision 3 is now faster than 2.
+Depending on the GPU, Precision 3 can now be faster than 2.

 <br />